-- We are collaborating with Australian, state and local government, regional authorities, industry peak bodies and other services in training, education and employment assistance to design specific projects that develop local skills and employment solutions that support businesses to meet their workforce needs. - Our Local Jobs and Skills Taskforce includes representation from the Tasmanian Government Department of State Growth and we work closely with Regional Jobs Hubs to develop and coordinate skills, training and employment projects, assist employer understanding, increase access and minimise program duplication. - We will collaborate to create initiatives that assist young people to re-engage or make effective transitions to employment or related training at the completion of their school years, increasing youth awareness of career, training and employment pathways to employment opportunities in growth sectors in their region.
+- We are collaborating with Australian, state and local government, regional authorities, industry peak bodies and other services in training, education and employment assistance to design specific projects that develop local skills and employment solutions that support businesses to meet their workforce needs. - Our Local Jobs and Skills Taskforce includes representation from the Tasmanian Government Department of State Growth and we work closely with Regional Jobs Hubs to develop and coordinate skills, training and employment projects, assist employer understanding, increase access and minimise program duplication. - We will collaborate to create initiatives that assist young people to re-engage or make effective transitions to employment or related training at the completion

-Priority 2 - Bridging the distance between individuals looking for work and businesses looking for employees
+Priority 2 - Bridging the distance between individuals looking for work and businesses looking for employees What are our challenges and opportunities?